PredictiveScienceLab/advanced-scientific-machine-learning/book/sinverse/cali/01_em_theory.md

-# Parameter estimation in stochastic dynamical systems
+# Parameter Estimation in Stochastic Differential Equations

+## From SDEs to state-space models

+## State-space models

+## The parameter estimation problem

+## Expectation-maximization algorithm